mikest/halyard/README.md

 ## Usage

 1. Import the library into your project.
+2. Open the example scene and look around.
 2. Create a rope instance and configure its parameters.
 3. Attach rope ends to objects or positions.
-Rope details will be scaled to rope width, so model them at 1:1 for a 1m thick rope.
+Rope details will be scaled to rope width, so model your attachments at 1:1 for a 1m thick rope.

 ## Demo

-See the `demo/` folder for example scenes and usage.
+See `example.tscn` for usage.

 ## Documentation

 - API reference: See `doc_classes/`
-- Example scripts: See `demo/example.gd`
 - Build instructions: See `SConstruct`

 ## Contributing